📌 Overview

 Using Memory Key Value Cache Stores

-Aura Frames makes use of the Active Support Cache Store, Memcached with HAProxy performing connection management.
+Aura Frames makes use of the Active Support Cache Store via Memcached with HAProxy performing connection management.

-Keeping certain values in Memcached is a key part of the scaling strategy.
-Things like per-user counters, per-feature rate limiting, or cached values with TTLs of certain environment variables are key pieces of data stored in Memcached.
+Keeping certain values in Memcached is a key part of the scaling strategy, values like per-user counters, per-feature rate limiting, or cached environment variable values with TTLs.

 Managing Schema Changes with Multiple Databases

-Since each “new” database was not actually new, but based on an existing table, we started a new “first” migration for it using the existing using pg_dump.
+Since each “new” database was not actually new, but based on an existing table definition, we started a new “first” migration for it using the existing table definition dumped via pg_dump.

 This migration version would be added idempotently meaning the table was added when it didn’t exist.
 Initially the table would not exist in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.

-The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database at switchover time.
+Brief recap from Part 1: The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database.
 The replication was used as the means of moving all of the row data.
 This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later.

 insert into schema_migrations (version) values ('1234567890');

-Once all of that was done, schema management via migrations worked like normal from that point forward.
-Migrations can be generated, their files are in their own directory, and when applied with rails db:migrate all the respective schema.rb files are updated.
+Once that was done, schema management via migrations worked like normal.
+Migrations could be generated with their own directory for files, applied with rails db:migrate and schema.rb kept updated.
 Nifty!

 rails g migration --database new_db